How To Whitewash Brick Using Paint or Limestone

 - For each kilogram of lime, add 100 grams of salt.

-When applying whitewash or paint to any interior or exterior surface, it’s essential to make sure the surface is thoroughly clean and free of all mold, mildew, and foreign materials.
+When applying whitewash or paint to any interior or exterior surface, it’s essential to ensure the surface is thoroughly pressure-washed and free of all mold, mildew, and foreign materials.

 Apply a bleach, water, and sodium hypochlorite mixture to an exterior brick surface through a power washer.
 New brick will require boric or phosphoric acid to clean the surface properly.
 We recommend contacting your local professional pressure washing company when acid is needed.

-Interior surface cleaning is much less labor-intensive and is done using soap, water, eco-friendly mildew cleaner, and a brush.
+Interior surface cleaning is much less labor-intensive and uses soap, water, eco-friendly mildew cleaner, and a brush.

 Tips for Using Each Cleaner